RumpleSmoothSkin/crisisspot/README.md

 Contact Info

-This project was started by Elad Yakobowicz but is open to all.
+This project was started by Elad Yakobowicz and is open to all.
 Inquiries may be sent to crisisspot@gmail.com.